Plan-Apply-Unify Loop โ Structured AI-assisted development for OpenCode.

 Commands not found after install?

-.openpaul/STATE.md for current state/openpaul:progress for guided next actionResuming after a break?
+.openpaul/state-phase-N.json for machine-readable loop state (PLAN/APPLY/UNIFY).openpaul/STATE.md if you maintain a human-readable companion/openpaul:progress for guided next actionResuming after a break?

 /openpaul:resume โ it reads state and handoffs automatically| Ad-hoc | OpenPAUL |